Published: February 12, 2014

 3. Tell us about your “media diet” (favorite magazines, TV shows, news sources, etc).
 If you have any favorite radio shows or podcasts, we’d especially like to hear about them and why you enjoy them.

-The application deadline is March 15, and we’ll notify all applicants of their status by April 1.
+The application deadline is March 15, The application deadline is March 21, and we’ll notify all applicants of their status by April 1.
 Start date is flexible, likely mid-May.